ChrisGreene-Chuboe/stk-app-sql/modules/MODULE_DEVELOPMENT.md

         # record_json: ($record_json | to json)  # Add if table has record_json column
     }

+    # For .append commands with attachments, use extract-attach-from-input - see stk_request
     psql new-record $STK_SCHEMA $STK_TABLE_NAME $params
 }
 ```